 Greens powders are a great solution to boost your vegetable intake, easy to add to water or smoothies, and the health benefits are amazing: purify the blood, oxygenate cells, increase energy, balance pH, help with cell repair, protect from free radical damage, reduce inflammation, support the immune system, help with memory, and so much more.

 But is your greens powder really good for you?
 Some have added sugars or are contaminated with bacteria and heavy metals.
-Let’s break down the 5 most common questions about greens powders and help you find the best quality for your health goals.
+Let’s break down the 5 most common questions about the healthiest green powders and help you find the best quality for your health goals.

 You work hard to maintain your gluten free diet, and it’s helping your health issues.
 But you read the label on your favorite greens formula and find wheat and barley grasses, raising concerns there may be gluten.
 Rest easy.
 According to both the US Department of Agriculture and the American Association of Cereal Chemists, gluten is found only in the seed kernel, which is what we make flour from, and not in the stem and leaves, also known as the “grass.”
 So a properly processed greens formula contains only the young grasses before the seed kernel even forms, and not the gluten.